 Border Target Operating Model (BTOM)

-If you run a business that engages in UK-international trade, ensure you’re aware of new import and export rules beginning 2024.
+If you run a business that engages in UK-international trade, ensure you’re aware of new import and export rules that have applied since 2024.
 These form the Border Target Operating Model (BTOM).

 - New health certification requirements